 Organization and communication: Your success in this course will rely in large part on your ability to stay organized and on top of due dates.
 Check the syllabus often for important due dates.
-A full electronic calendar of all exams, papers, and assignments can also be found in Blackboard under Tools → Calendar.
 You will receive numerous handouts that you will have to keep track of, so create a system to organize lab and lecture materials.
 You should expect to be in frequent communication with your class and lab instructors, as well as with your classmates.
 If you are not already in the habit of checking e-mail every day, start now.